zzhhatthl/PoDDyHePo-projection/README.md

 In the `PoDDyHePoProjection` function,

--   `data`, the first argument, is the data set from *Step 3*.
+-   `data` the first argument, is the data set from *Step 3*.
--   Second argument, `m`, is the number of multiple imputations, by default this is 5, but much greater value is usually needed in practice.
+-   `m` is the number of multiple imputations, by default this is 5, but much greater value is usually needed in practice.
 -   `maxit` is a scalar giving the number of iterations.
 -   `printFlag` is `FALSE`, `mice` will not print history on console.
 -   The last part is for the formulas of the imputation models.
 In *Step